kim-atkinson/curology/README.md

 # Curology Receipt

-Order confirmation receipt for one package of Curology’s skincare system.
+Order confirmation email receipt for one package of Curology’s skincare system.
 The receipt includes a thank you message, order number, date, and billing information.

 Tech Stack: Figma, HTML, CSS